Positivity of Intersections and Tameness of Almost Complex 4-manifolds

 In this section, we recall the necessary perturbation theory for pseudoholomorphic curves.
 Proposition~\ref{CurveMS_prp} below collects the input on the local structure of moduli spaces of $J$-holomorphic curves needed for our purposes.
 It is a variation on \cite[Theorem~2]{HLS} and \cite[Lemma~1.5.1]{IvSh2}.
 We deduce it from \cite{HLS,IvSh2,Sh} in Appendix \ref{CurveMS_sec}.\\

 Let $(X,J)$ be an almost complex manifold.
+We recall that a \textit{pseudoholomorphic curve} is a pseudoholomorphic map $u: \Sigma \lra X$ from a Riemann surface, considered up to reparameterization.
+If $\Sigma$ is connected, the curve is called \textit{irreducible}.
 We call a half-dimensional submanifold $Y\!\subset\!X$ \textit{totally real} if \hbox{$TY\!\!\cap\!J(TY)\!=\!Y$}.
-By Carleman Similarity Principle \cite[Theorem~2.3.5]{MS}, a non-constant $J$-holomorphic map \hbox{$u\!:\Si\!\lra\!X$} from a connected Riemann surface, possibly with boundary, determines a complex line subbundle \hbox{$\cT\!u\!\subset\!u^*TX$} containing~$\nd u(T\Si)$.
+By the Carleman Similarity Principle \cite[Theorem~2.3.5]{MS}, a non-constant $J$-holomorphic map \hbox{$u\!:\Si\!\lra\!X$} from a connected Riemann surface, possibly with boundary, determines a complex line subbundle \hbox{$\cT\!u\!\subset\!u^*TX$} containing~$\nd u(T\Si)$.
 We denote~by

 the \textit{normal bundle} of~$u$.
 If $u|_{\prt\Si}$ is an embedding with the image contained in a totally real submanifold $Y\!\subset\!X$, then the \textit{normal bundle}

 of~$\prt u\!\bydefinitiontwo\!u|_{\prt\Si}$ in~$Y$ is a real subbundle of~$\cN u|_{\prt\Si}$ (the embedding condition can be bypassed in general).
 If, in addition, $\Si$ is compact, we denote by~$\mu_Y^{\cN}(u)$ the Maslov index of the bundle pair~$(\cN u,\cN_Y(\prt u)\!)$ over~$(\Si,\prt\Si)$; see \cite[Appendix~C.3]{MS}.\\